 How much tax will you owe on your DCF Income Payments?
 Structured settlements are tax-free awards to the original annuitant, per U.S. Code § 130, and carriers, therefore, do not issue IRS form 1099-INT for the payments to the original payees.

 U.S. Code § 5891 and IRS audit guidelines outline how a new assignee obtains an existing payment stream by means of qualified order in compliance with § IRS Section 5891.
 This is the path followed by DCF Exchange on all transfers of structured settlement payments and is documented in the closing book.
-These assigned payments are what we call DCF Income Payments, also known in the market as secondary market annuities.
+These assigned payments are what we call DCF Income Payments.

 In an IRS § 5891 compliant transfer, the tax-free treatment of income is preserved for the original annuitant, and the parties do not face a risk of an excise penalty tax.
 But just because the payments are tax-free to the original annuitant and no 1099-INT is issued, this does not mean it’s tax-free to the purchaser of an assigned payment stream.

 As with any type of income, the tax treatment of income from assigned structured settlement payments is ultimately determined by the taxpayer and their tax adviser.
 Income from assigned payment streams is typically considered ordinary income and is recognized when received.